sindresorhus/parse-json/readme.md

 	throw err;
 }
 /*
-JSONError: Trailing comma in object at 3:1 in foo.json }
+JSONError: Trailing comma in object in foo.json:3:1
+}
 ^
 */